Broward County Mediation Attorney David S. Tupler Can Help

 Construction lawsuits sometimes involve high legal fees and a lengthy process.
 In order to save time and cut costs, people often choose mediation and arbitration as alternative methods of dispute resolution in Broward County.
 Before making the decision to opt out of an appearance in court, it is important to know the difference between the two alternatives, and to consult with your Hollywood or Fort Lauderdale mediation lawyer.

 Though typically a voluntary process in Fort Lauderdale and Hollywood, mediation may sometimes be required by some construction contracts, statutes, rules and court orders.
 The process involves a neutral third party, who facilitates dispute resolution by supervising the exchange of information and bargaining process between the parties.
 The process is very structured and hands-on as the mediator helps the parties find a common ground by offering creative solutions.
 The mediator is also able to assist in drafting settlement terms.
 Interpreting concerns, framing issue and defining problems are other functions mediators typically perform.
 Unlike litigation, the individual who presides over the process does not render a decision in the end.
-Instead, the process is complete when the parties resolve their dispute to the extent that they are able to create an oral or written contract.
+Instead, the process is complete when the parties resolve their dispute to the extent that they are able to create a legally binding contractual agreement.

 In recent years, an increasing number of people have participated in mediation as it is becoming more widely viewed as a viable alternative to litigation.
 States are also turning to alternatives to ease the burden on their court systems.
 In Hollywood and Fort Lauderdale, most lawsuits are required to be mediated prior to a Broward County court adding the case to the litigation calendar.
 Moreover, the mediation process can begin in virtually any situation, even before a dispute has resulted in a lawsuit.
 Opposing parties are often more successful in the mediation environment because they find they are better able to air out their grievances in the more relaxed setting in which mediation takes place.
 Overall, mediation is a relatively quick, non-binding, confidential and less expensive means of attempting to resolve a construction law dispute before deciding to file a lawsuit and proceed to court.

-If you’re involved in a business dispute in Fort Lauderdale but dread the cost of litigation, don’t go it alone.
-Retain construction lawyer David S. Tupler to represent you at arbitration and mediation and rest easy knowing your issues will be settled right the first time.
+If you’re involved in a construction-related business dispute in Hollywood or Fort Lauderdale, but dread the cost of litigation, don’t go it alone.
+Retain Broward County mediation attorney David S. Tupler to represent you at arbitration and and rest easy knowing your issues will be settled right the first time.